 The primary methods are by essays and continuous assessment, followed by a 15,000-word dissertation for the Masters stage of the programme.

 All modules are subject to availability and this list may change at any time.

 Second Language Acquisition (Semester 1)

 Explore the four systems of the English language : grammar, lexis, phonology and discourse.
 Develop your understanding of these systems as well as current ideas surrounding effective teaching.

 Approaches to English Language and Teaching (Semester 2)

 Postgraduate English and Language Theory for TESOL and Translation

 This module supports you in adapting to level 7 study and developing your mastery of relevant subject content within TESOL and Translation Studies.
 As well as working on language improvement, you will be encouraged to develop critical and analytical skills in such areas as applied linguistics, the English language and language differences.

 Dissertation (Culture, Criminology, Creativity, and Community)

-You will make an original contribution to research by designing, carrying out and writing up a project on a topic of your choice, supported by their dissertation supervisor.
+You will make an original contribution to research by designing, carrying out and writing up a project on a topic of your choice, supported by your dissertation supervisor.
 The topic must relate to the broad theme of incarceration and demonstrate the MA’s four key ideas - Culture, Criminology, Creativity, and Community.
 The dissertation will be 15,000 words.